azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-unguided-Intelligent-analytics.md

 _Tasks to complete_:

-1. Sign up for/into <https://www.qnamaker.ai> and create a new **knowledge base** into the same subscription and resource group as your other lab components.
+1. Sign up for/into <https://www.qnamaker.ai> and create a new **knowledge base** into the same subscription and resource group as your other lab components

-2. Choose the **F** pricing tier.
+2. Choose the **F** pricing tier

 3. Name your KB "Concierge Plus".
 [Download this file](lab-files/faq.xlsx) and use it to populate your KB.

 4. Add a **QnA pair** with "Hi" as the Question, and "Hello.
 Ask me questions about the hotel" as the Answer.

-5. Test and publish your service.
+5. Test and publish your service

 _Exit criteria_: